This varied practical career brings you into contact with people, so you need to be a good communicator as well as a problem-solver

 Some employers might look for experience in another science or engineering role, where you could have started to build competencies that help to lead to industry qualifications.

 - large industrial companies, such as steel, oil, chemical, car or food manufacturers;

 - academic institutions;

 - Health and Safety Executive (HSE)

 - Health and Safety Executive for Northern Ireland (HSENI).

 Consultancies may specialise in providing services for a particular sector, such as the construction or engineering industries, or offer support to a range of organisations.
 Many small and medium-sized enterprises (SMEs) often use consultants to fulfil their health and safety requirements.

-You can search for consultancies at BOHS Consultancy Directory.
+You can search for consultancies at BOHS Consultant Directory.

 Job prospects are good as roles have been created as a result of new health regulations.
 In addition, future hazards and problems need to be pre-empted and the risks reduced using occupational hygiene methods.